jcmaeng/CarND_Term1_P3_BehavioralCloning/writeup.md

 #### 1. An appropriate model architecture has been employed

+As a starting point to make model, I took the NVIDIA model.
-I use the NVIDIA model to complete this project.
-In that model, I add and modify some layers and parameters.
+In that model, I added and modified some layers and parameters.
 For the first layer, I add Lamda layer to prepare data for training and validating (model.py line 113).
 The image_processing() function is for Lamda layer to resize and normalize each image in data.
 And the second layer is cropping layer to crop images to speed up training and validating process (model.py line 114).